defactor-com/documentation/docs/engage/front-end-ui/admin-section/vesting-settings.md

 - **Sample CSV** — Download a template for bulk recipient setup
 - **Add Batch** — Create a new vesting schedule
 - **Request Withdraw** — Initiates a withdrawal request for the contract.
 This blockchain transaction starts the withdrawal process and sets a mandatory 30-day waiting period before funds can be released.
-The 30-day delay is designed as a safeguard for emergency situations.
+The 30-day delay ensures a safeguard in emergency situations.

 ![Admin Vesting Request Withdraw](../../../../static/img/front-end/engage/admin-vesting-request-withdraw.png)